m0smith/malabar-mode/README.md

 <dt><b>malabar-jdb</b> <span class="classifier">(C-c C-v J)</span></dt>
 <dd>Start the JDB debugger on the current class.</dd>

+<dt>malabar-update-package</dt>
+<dd>Updates the package statement of the current buffer to match its place
+  in the source directory.</dd>

 In addition, [standard Semantic code completion][] is available; trigger this however you wish.
 By default, `semantic-ia-complete-symbol` is bound to `C-c C-v C-.` and `semantic-ia-complete-symbol-menu` is